PEORIA LODGE NO. 31

 =====================

-Come Join Us For Masonic Education, Every Third Tuesday Of The Month At 7:00 PM.
+Come Join Us For Masonic Education Or Degree Work, Every Second Tuesday Of The Month At 7:00 PM.
 None in June or July and August.

 =====================